Manbendra2014/Machine-Learning-Based-Classical-Cipher-Classifier/README.md

 <p align="justify">Bidirectional LSTM RNNs are particularly effective in tasks where future context is essential , such as speech recognition , named entity recognition and machine translation.</p>

-<p align="justify">In the context of using Bidirectional LSTM, we have implemented the various combinations of units_lstm ( the number of units in the LSTM layers ) and dropout rate to find the best model for our specific task.
-The process will involve training multiple Bidirectional LSTM models with different units_lstm and dropout rate values , and then evaluating their performance on a validation set.</p>

-<p align="justify">To perform this hyperparameter search, we may use techniques such as grid search, random search, or more advanced optimization methods like Bayesian optimization.
-The best model will be selected based on its performance metrics , such as accuracy , precision or recall.</p>

 ### Usage

-<p align="justify">In our project , we have leveraged the popular deep learning frameworks such as TensorFlow , Keras or PyTorch to implement LSTM and Bidirectional LSTM models.
+<p align="justify">In our project , we have leveraged the popular deep learning frameworks such as TensorFlow , Keras and PyTorch to implement LSTM and Bidirectional LSTM models.
 These frameworks offer user - friendly APIs and pre - built layers for creating these recurrent neural network architectures.</p>

 <p align="justify">Before feeding the sequence data into the LSTM and Bidirectional LSTM models , it's essential to preprocess the data appropriately.
 Preprocessing steps may include tokenization , padding and converting the text data into numerical representations suitable for training the models.</p>